-- 1. 'Act' means Companies Act, 2013 and rules thereunder. - 2.
-'Board of Directors' or 'Board', in relation to the Company, means the collective body of the directors of the Company. - 3.
-'Committee' means Nomination and Remuneration Committee of the Company as constituted or reconstituted by the Board. - 4.
-'Company' means Agro Tech Foods Limited. - 5.
-'Directors' means Directors of the Company.
+- 'Act' means Companies Act, 2013 and rules thereunder. - ii.
+'Board of Directors' or 'Board', in relation to the Company, means the collective body of the directors of the Company. - iii.
+'Committee' means Nomination and Remuneration Committee of the Company as constituted or reconstituted by the Board. - iv.
+'Company' means Agro Tech Foods Limited. - v.
+'Directors' means Directors of the Company. - vi.
+'Independent Director' means a director referred to in Section 149 (6) of the Companies Act, 2013.

-- 6. 'Independent Director' means a director referred to in Section 149(6) of the Companies Act, 2013. - 7.
+- vii.
 'Key Managerial Personnel' (KMP) means: - a.
 Chief Executive Officer and / or Managing Director - b.
 Whole-time Director - c.
 Chief Financial Officer - d.
 Company Secretary - e.
-Such other officer as may be prescribed - 8.
-'Ministry' means the Ministry of Corporate Affairs. - 9.
-'Regulations' refers to and comprise of Companies Act, 2013, and related Rules, Listing Agreement and such other rules and provisions as applicable to the matters dealt in by this Policy. - 10.
+Such other officer as may be prescribed - viii.
+'Ministry' means the Ministry of Corporate Affairs. - ix.
+'Regulations' refers to and comprise of Companies Act, 2013, and related Rules, Listing Agreement and such other rules and provisions as applicable to the matters dealt in by this Policy. - x.
 'Senior Management Personnel' for this purpose shall mean employees of the company who are members of its core management team excluding Board of Directors.
 It would comprise all members of management one level below the executive director(s), including the functional / vertical heads.